jeffinnes/obsidian-work-vault/Weekly To-do list.md

 - [x] Hover check-in (regarding Organization setting)
 	- [ ] Set up project for SPF records?
 - [x] MGR Meeting
-- [ ] Adobe Meeting
+- [x] Adobe Meeting
-- [ ] Max to get a user guide written up for the digital signage
+- [x] Max to get a user guide written up for the digital signage
-- [ ] Check in with marketing about the location/area updates
+- [x] Check in with marketing about the location/area updates
-	- [ ] and HR
+	- [x] and HR (Steve said he will do this)
-	- [ ] and the printer paths
+	- [x] and the printer paths
 - [ ] Get with Brian for the Checklists
 - [ ] Transfer Log
 	- I left off with the outgoing log.
 Just made the table headers, next I should build out the add/edit functionality